Makiivka military quarters shelling: Attack

-Mobilized men from Saratov Oblast were crowded together in the building of PTU No. 19 at 48 Kremlivska Street, with ammunition piles in the basement below them.
+Mobilized men, approximately 600 of them from Saratov Oblast, were crowded together in the building of PTU No. 19 at 48 Kremlivska Street, with ammunition piles in the basement below them.
 Ukrainian forces made three attacks with M142 HIMARS at 23:57, 23:59 and 00:00 hours.
 Two out of six rockets were intercepted, according to the Russian military, while the remaining rockets hit the building and detonated the ammunition stored below.

 Casualties

 Between 400 and 500 deaths and 300 injuries were reported by the Ukrainian army.
 However, the General Staff of the Ukrainian Armed Forces did not present the numbers in its daily update of Russian losses.
 Pro-Russian Telegram channels reported the deaths of hundreds of mobilized troops.
-An unnamed source close to the leadership of Donetsk Oblast installed by Russia only confirmed to Reuters "dozens" of dead, calling reports of a death toll above 100 exaggerated.
+An unnamed source close to the leadership of the Donetsk People's Republic only confirmed to Reuters "dozens" of dead, calling reports of a death toll above 100 exaggerated.
 On 2 January, Russia initially acknowledged 63 soldiers had died in the attack, updating the figure two days later to 89 dead.
 Mobilized soldiers from Samara Oblast, part of the 1444th Motor Rifle Regiment, were among those killed in Makiivka.
 The regiment's deputy commander, Lieutenant Colonel Bachurin, was reported to be among the dead.
 On 3 February 2023, BBC News Russian reported they had documented the deaths of 101 soldiers in the attack, while 18 remained missing.
 By 17 March 2023, they updated the confirmed number of dead to 139.

 The General Staff of Ukraine claimed 10 vehicles destroyed.

 On 11 January 2023, the Ukrainian Defence Ministry's Chief Intelligence Department released a phone call that it said was intercepted between a Russian "occupier" and her husband.
 The woman told her husband that another soldier had "personally transported the bodies of these people from Makiivka and from another [settlement]... from the hospital.
 He says 610 people died in Makiivka.
 He says, ‘I drove 12 Kamaz trucks [filled with bodies – ed.]’."